 As Dr. Lewinski notes, however, it’s not that simple.
 The proper opportunity (when there is limited risk to innocent people or officers) is necessary for de-escalation to be successful.
 De-escalation is particularly applicable to persons in crisis situations with limited risk.
-It should be noted a person who is in a severe emotional crisis or state of “excited delirium” may not be able to comprehend or even hear attempts at de-escalation, which is based on a capacity for communication.
+It should be noted a person who is in a severe emotional crisis or is severely agitated may not be able to comprehend or even hear attempts at de-escalation, which is based on a capacity for communication.
 Therefore, the situation could exceed the limited risk necessary for effective de-escalation.

 4 Principles of Law Enforcement De-Escalation

 Using some real-world incidents from the past several months, we can identify four basic de-escalation principles that may be of immediate applicability in your agency.
 While considering these principles, it is important to candidly assess whether some past training artifacts may have created unnecessary conflict in these incidents.

 #1: Ensure your citizen contact procedures are legitimate and based on respect.
 A police officer stops a car for an equipment violation—the rear taillight is out.
 The officer approaches and asks for the operator’s paperwork.
 The operator asks the officer why he was stopped, but the officer refuses to answer, again asking for the paperwork.
 The situation now escalates, with both parties refusing to budge, and results in the officer forcibly removing the operator from the car.